-General safety, infection prevention, and privacy measures were in place at the parent Facility and representative CBOC areas.
+General safety, infection prevention, and privacy measures were in place at the parent Facility and representative CBOC areas with the exception of dusty ventilation ducts in two units and stained ceiling tiles in two units.
 The OIG did not note any issues with the availability of medical equipment and supplies.
-However, the OIG identified the following deficiencies in EOC rounds that warranted recommendations for improvement.
+However, the OIG identified the following deficiencies that warranted recommendations for improvement.

-Parent Facility's Environment of Care Rounds Frequency
+Parent Facility's Environment of Care Rounds Attendance